itscassie/neurips2021-multimodal-predict-modality/README.md

-[NeurIPS 2021 Competition Track - Multimodal Single-Cell Data Integration] Predict Modality
+[scJoint] NeurIPS 2021 Competition - Multimodal Single-Cell Modality Prediction
 ===
 This repo contains the training pipeline and script used for the **NeurIPS 2021 Competition - Multimodal Single-Cell Data Integration**, the **Predict Modality** task.
+Our team **scJoint** achieved 3rd place of the modality prediction task ([leaderboard](https://eval.ai/web/challenges/challenge-page/1111/leaderboard/2860)) in terms of the overall ranking of 4 subtasks: namely `GEX to ADT`, `ADT to GEX`, `GEX to ATAC`, and `ATAC to GEX`.
+Specifically, our methods ranked 3rd in GEX to ADT and 4th in ATAC to GEX.

+Our solution was originally based on an autoencoder architecture that aims to predict the desired modality features given another.
+We incorporated various strategies of preprocessing such as extracting tf-idf features and filtering highly variable genes/features.
+We also applied different training techniques such as cycle consistency loss and adversarial training to further minimize the reconstruction errors.
+For the prediction model used in the contest, we simply ensembled predictions generated from different model architecture and dataset batches by averaging.

-Full documentation for the competition, including dataset, can be found online at [openproblems.bio/neurips_docs/](https://openproblems.bio/neurips_docs/).
+Full documentation for the competition, including dataset, can be found at [openproblems.bio/neurips_docs/](https://openproblems.bio/neurips_docs/).

 # Table of Contents